practicalli/blog-cryogen/content/md/posts/adopt-FreeDesktop.org-XDG-standard-for-configuration-files.md

 # Ensure XDG_CONFIG_HOME is set when launching apps from destktop
 export XDG_CONFIG_HOME="$HOME/.config"

+# Application specific
+export SPACEMACSDIR="$XDG_CONFIG_HOME/spacemacs"

 # Optional extra
 export XDG_DATA_HOME=$HOME/.local/share`
 export XDG_STATE_HOME=$HOME/.local/state`
 export XDG_CACHE_HOME=$HOME/.cache`
 ```

-The shell and therefore command line tools also use environment variables in `~/.profile`.
+The shell and all command line tools will use environment variables in `~/.profile`.
 Or they can be set in the respective resource files for the terminal shell to add environment variables

 * bash - use `~/.bashrc`
 * zsh - use `~/.zprofile` or `.zshenv`